Neil Young and Crazy Horse Announce New Rick Rubin-Produced Album

 Raise your hand if you had Neil Young and Crazy Horse teaming up with Rick Rubin on your 2022 Bingo card.
-OK, put your hand down.
+Okay, put your hand down.
 The rock legends are teaming up with the bearded producer for their upcoming album, titled World Record.
-The group released their most recent album, Barn, last December.
+It follows Young and Crazy Horse’s December 2021 release, Barn.

-The group shared the first single from World Record, “Love Earth.”
-Listen to the mellow piano-driven song below.
+The group has shared the first single from World Record, “Love Earth.”
+Listen to the mellow, piano-driven song below.

-The album was recorded live at Rubin’s Shangri-La studios in Malibu and is comprised of 10 songs.
-On a recent episode of Rubin’s Broken Record podcast where he was speaking with guest Jack White, Young unexpectedly dropped by for a few minutes.
+World Record was recorded live at Rubin’s Shangri-La studios in Malibu and is comprised of 10 songs.
+On a recent episode of Rubin’s Broken Record podcast when he was speaking with guest Jack White, Young unexpectedly dropped by for a few minutes.
 Now we know why!

 In 2022, Young released a previously shelved album (2001’s Toast) and a slew of live shows from his archives.